 Newer protocols using shockwave therapy with or without Xiaflex and/or Interferon injections are being studied, but the studies are too early to determine the results.
 However, shockwave therapy alone will usually relieve the discomfort associated with early Peyronie’s disease.

 Surgical correction of Peyronie’s disease is required when the curvature or deformity makes sexual intercourse or penile function uncomfortable or impossible.
 Some men want correction due to psychological distress.
 Peyronie’s disease can also be associated with physical impotence, often necessitating a penile implant.

 Penis straightening is performed by shortening the uninvolved longer side or by releasing the restrictive scar tissue on the shorter or concave side.
 This shortening procedure is called penile plication, and many surgeons perform it differently.
 When shortening is performed, the operation is simple and is performed on an outpatient basis.

-Straightening is performed by shortening the uninvolved longer side or by releasing the restrictive scar tissue on the shorter or concave side.
-When shortening is performed, the operation is rather simple and is performed as an outpatient.
-When the convex side is lengthened,, incisions are made in the Peyronie’s plaque, and the gaps are filled with either dermis (skin), vein graft, cadaver tissue (pericardium), or fascia.
-This procedure is more extensive but is also very successful.
-If the man cannot achieve a firm erection, an implant is inserted which straightens the penis.
+When the convex side is lengthened, incisions are made in the Peyronie’s plaque, and the gaps are filled with either dermis (skin), vein graft, cadaver tissue, or fascia.
+This procedure is more involved than the shortening procedure, but is also very successful.